aappddeevv/scalajs-reaction/README.md

 * [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco).

 The library supports fragments, the new context provider and hooks.
-The facade's API roughly mimics ReasonReact 5.0'ish and the intent is to track that API and stick closely to it.
-Read those docs to understand this API and how it is different than the standard reactjs UI model.
-This facade supports react-native.
+The facade's API roughly mimics ReasonReact new approach based on hooks.
+This facade also supports react-native.
 The react-native use-case for scala.js is actually more compelling than for web applications due to scala.js bundling issues.

 A g8 template is available.
 Use `sbt new aappddeevv/scalajs-reaction-app.g8` to create a new project.